CalumR23/liferay-portal/README.markdown

 # Liferay QA Websites

-This repository contains qa tests that runs against internal sites
+This repository contains qa tests that runs against internal sites.

 ## Overview

 The repository is setup as a [multi-project Gradle build](https://docs.gradle.org/current/userguide/multi_project_builds.html).

-If you are running Windows, Replace all the `./gradlew` in the examples below with `gradlew.bat`
+If you are running Windows, Replace all the `./gradlew` in the examples below with `gradlew.bat`.

 ## Running Tests